Front Page 2020-06-29

 Update: Coop Finances Post-Pandemic

-Caty Bartholomew Illustrator By Christopher Cox The radical changes to the Coop during the pandemic have protected member-owners and workers alike, but they have been costly.
-According to General Coordinator Joe Holtz, in late March, when member labor requirement was suspended and shopping hours were restricted, the Coop was losing as much as $120,000 a…
+The radical changes to the Coop during the pandemic have protected member-owners and workers alike, but they have been costly.
+According to General Coordinator Joe Holtz, in late March, when member labor requirement was suspended and shopping hours were restricted, the Coop was losing as much as $120,000 a week compared…

 Letters